averycheng-Hulab/iCDC/README.md

 # Bulk RNA-seq Analysis (Bulk)

-This directory contains all scripts used for the bulk RNA-seq workflows in this project, including platform-derived T cell / DC bulk datasets and in-house whole-heart bulk RNA-seq analysis.
+This directory contains all scripts used for the bulk RNA-seq workflows in this project,  T cell / DC bulk datasets and whole-heart bulk RNA-seq analysis.

 All analyses follow a unified GO/KEGG enrichment framework and use shared utilities for Mus musculus functional annotation.